Pojulu people: Topography and weather

 The environment in Central Equatoria is typically tropical.
 There can be arid periods with less rain.
-The neighbouring tribes are Bari to the east, Nyangwara to the north, Kakwa to the south, Mundu to the west, and Avukaya to the northwest.
+The neighboring tribes are Bari to the east, Nyangwara to the north, Kakwa to the south, Mundu to the west, and Avukaya to the northwest.

 Language

 The Pojulu people speak the Kutuk na Pojulu language, as other Karo people, but with particular dialectic variation which highlights the difference between the Pojulu among the Karo.
-This Bari language has some distinct variations linked to people's daily activities and traditions that have evolved over time from there experiences.
+This Bari language has some distinct variations linked to people's daily activities and traditions that have evolved over time from their experiences.

 History

-There is little knowledge about the origin of the Pojulu as a people, and their relation to the Bari and other Bari-speaking ethnic groups.
+There is little knowledge about the origin of the Pojulu people, and their relation to the Bari and other Bari-speaking ethnic groups.

 According to the 'Toposa Traditional History', the Bari-speaking people, of whom the Pojulu are an offshoot, are believed to have originated in the Kidepo Valley in the Kapoeta region.
 These Bari-speaking people were, however, forced out of Kapoeta and moved south and west by the Toposa, who are also believed to have migrated from Masindi port of Uganda.
 Being strong warriors, the Toposa raided and fought the Bari-speaking groups and took their girls, boys, women, and stock animals.

 Therefore, the roots of the Pojulu community were traced through the use of linguistics and oral traditions to Bari ancestors in Kapoeta.
 The present Pojulu people are therefore pure descendants of in-common Bari ancestors through kinship.
 The present Toposa live in the Kidepo Valley, where the Pojulu originated.
 Statistically, the 21st-century Pojulu population is over 86,000 people (2004 estimate).

-In the past, the Pojulu forged a rare alliance with Moro, Mundu against the marauding Azande armies.
+In the past, the Pojulu forged a rare alliance with Muru, Mundu against the marauding Azande armies.
 This cut off the main Azande force and led to the formation of the Makaraka.